Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ✅**Magicite 12 out of 26**
 After defeating Number 024, you will receive Unicorn, Maduin, Shoat (Catoblepas), Phantom, Carbunkl (Carbuncle), and Bismarck.

+⚠️ Mag Roader (Red) encounters during the mine cart section is dependent on the character in slot 1.
+If it does not appear, try changing characters or changing the slot 1 character into an imp.

 **![image](https://user-images.githubusercontent.com/120497130/223472265-7fb01411-4424-46bd-8e8e-5c8292884261.png) [The Tempest (3)](https://retroachievements.org/achievement/6016)**
 _Steal a Tempest from Number 128_